SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/02-Lambda.md

 A lambda expression is an **anonymous function** that contains **expressions and statements**.

-It is similar to a method, but it **does not need a name** and it can be implemented right in the body of a method, which can save us a lot of time and improve the code readability.
+It is similar to a method, but it **does not need a name** and it can be implemented directly in the body of a method, which can save us a lot of time and improve code readability.

 A lambda function is a **short block of code** that takes in parameters and returns a value.